openframeworks/ofBook/chapters/game_design/chapter.md

 }
 ```

-Finally, let’s make sure that we can move forward from the start screen.
+Finally, let's make sure that we can move forward from the start screen.
 In this example, when the player is on the start screen and releases the space key, they’ll be taken to the game.

 ```cpp
 //--------------------------------------------------------------